aws-samples/serverless-patterns/lambda-durable-eventbridge-cron-python-sam/README.md

 ![Architecture](EventBridge_LambdaDF_architecture.png)

-This architecture demonstrates a serverless cron job implementation using EventBridge and durable Lambda functions.
-An EventBridge rule configured with a cron expression triggers the durable Lambda function every minute.
+This architecture demonstrates a serverless cron job implementation using EventBridge Scheduler and durable Lambda functions.
+An EventBridge Scheduler schedule configured with a cron expression triggers the durable Lambda function every minute.
+The Scheduler uses an IAM role to invoke the Lambda function, rather than resource-based permissions used by EventBridge rules.
 The Lambda function uses the durable execution SDK to implement a multi-step workflow that can span multiple invocations through checkpointing - when `context.wait()` is called, the function suspends execution and creates a checkpoint, then resumes from that point in a subsequent invocation without re-executing previous steps.

 ## Requirements